 Simple recommend using the product within 12 months of opening.

 Sleek packaging gives this simple bottle a bit of style.
-The clear plastic allows easy volume detection and implies there is no need for light protection of the oil.
-The product is yellow-green in colour and fairly light weight.
-The flip top lid with controlled dispenser is effective.
+Clear plastic allows easy volume detection and implies there is no need for light protection of the oil.
+Yellow-green in colour and fairly light weight, it uses an effective flip top lid with controlled dropper for dispensing.
 The cleanser is added to a dry face as a first cleanse in the evening, to remove impurities, makeup, dirt and sunscreen.

 I found the directed amount of 2-3 drops completely insufficient to generate any sort of slip with this product on the skin.
 Furthermore, it just wasn’t enough to remove a full face of makeup.
 An appropriate amount would be closer to 8-10 drops.
 This provides ample slip and makes the cleansing process satisfying.
 I rub the oil between my hands until fully coated and then massage it into the skin in circular motions for a minute or two.

 I was quite surprised that when sufficient oil was applied and enough massage performed, my skin was completely void of makeup and dirt, perfectly prepared for the water based step of a double cleanse.
-I’m not a heavy eye makeup wearer, applying shadow and no more than a thin upper liner and mascara however, it seemed to remove this quite effortlessly without the need for harsh rubbing or assistance of a cotton pad.
+It seemed to remove my light make up (a little eye shadow, mascara and liner plus lipstick) quite effortlessly without the need for harsh rubbing or assistance of a cotton pad.